kutlugsahin/impair/README.md

 After working in many react applications over the years, this framework is my personal solution to the problems and limitations of a conventional react application and react mental model by enabling a layered application structure similar to MVVM and pushing react to actually be the View layer.
 By doing so, the logic of the application can be managed in the business layer via service classes whose instances are managed by a dependency container enabling a proper dependency injection mechanism in OOP style.
 The idea is that business layer contains and manages the application state and behavior distributed across the service classes while the view layer (react component) consumes the services.
 With this approach react components will be mostly stateless (pure) and decoupled from the data and **State** becomes just a field in a class.

 You may ask yourself if the components can be stateless now and the state will reside in classes, how will the components render when some data changes in a class.
 In other words how does the reactivity work?
 To solve that challenge Impair introduces a simple and seemless way of defining reactive data via decorators keeping the type and shape of the reactive data as is, not converting it into another structure like signals or refs.
-Reactive values can only be defined as decorated service class fields and nowhere else.
-This design approach has two benefits.
-First it helps to keep things in order and easy to find when you need.
-And second, designing it as a class field makes it possible to preserve the object type as it.

-Under the hoods reactive data is managed by a proxy based reactivity system which tracks mutations deeply so that you don’t need to maintain immutability and you can just mutate the parts of your data intuitively.
+Under the hoods reactive data is managed by a proxy based reactivity system which tracks mutations deeply so that you don’t need to care about immutable objects and you can just mutate the parts of your data intuitively.

-Using the magic of proxy reactivity, components using any reactive field in a service will get rendered only if the referenced data is actually updated.
-This leads to a dramatic performance improvement out of the box without any explicit performance optimizations.
-Additionally, after logic migrates to service layer, react components will remain mostly pure without hooks and every kind of drama related to it.

 ## Installation and configuration